 CTE is real.

-You definitely want to try and make it safer, but you can't take the the sport and water it down to something it was never meant to be, which is a totally, completely, utterly safe sport.
+You definitely want to try and make it safer, but you can't take the sport and water it down to something it was never meant to be, which is a totally, completely, utterly safe sport.

-That's never gonna happen.
+That's never going to happen.

-Nor do you people want that.
+Nor do you, people want that.

 It's a gladiator.